balqui/prefscript/docs/doc.md

 function), and three for `rec`.

-Parentheses surrounding any function specification are always allowed but never compulsory; users can employ them to clarify their code.
+Parentheses surrounding any function specification are always allowed but never compulsory; users can employ them at will to clarify their code.
 Parentheses surrounding anything that does not conform syntactically to a function specification are disallowed.